MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ### Administration in the Microsoft 365 admin center

-The **Global admin** role makes you an administrator of your organization's Microsoft 365 tenant.
-This role means that you can manage the subscription, add or remove users, and assign or remove licenses in the Microsoft 365 admin center.
+The **Global administrator** and **License administrator** roles let you manage the subscription and assign or remove licenses in the Microsoft 365 admin center.
+The **Global administrator** and **User administrator** roles let you add or remove users from your organization's tenant.
 For more information, see [Microsoft 365 Admin help center](/office365/admin/admin-home).

 ### Collaboration with reselling partners

 When your organization subscribes to [!INCLUDE [prod_short](../developer/includes/prod_short.md)], you have a relationship with [an authorized partner of Microsoft](/microsoft-365/admin/misc/add-partner).
 The partner company assists with licensing, configuration, and other tasks.
 They can also help you get [telemetry](telemetry-overview.md) about your [!INCLUDE [prod_short](../developer/includes/prod_short.md)] environment.

-The partner will have access to your tenant as a *delegated administrator*.
-You can configure their access to your data.
-Starting in February 2022, the partner can request *granular delegated admin privileges*, and we recommend that you work with your partner or partners to change their access to your tenant to use the *Dynamics 365 administrator* role rather than the *Global admin* role.
-For more information, see [Managing delegated permissions as an internal administrator](delegated-admin.md#managing-delegated-permissions-as-an-internal-administrator).
+Authorized partners can gain access to your tenant and its [!INCLUDE [prod_short](../developer/includes/prod_short.md)] environments by setting up a GDAP relationship.
+It is recommended the **Dynamics 365 Business Central Administrator** role in GDAP relationships as this role limits access for partner users to [!INCLUDE [prod_short](../developer/includes/prod_short.md)] only.
+The **Global administrator** and **Dynamics 365 administrator** roles are also supported for partners to administer and access [!INCLUDE [prod_short](../developer/includes/prod_short.md)] environments in the customer tenant, but also provide access to services other than [!INCLUDE [prod_short](../developer/includes/prod_short.md)].

 If your organization decides to switch to another partner, you must take the following steps: